 California moves to end sales of new gas-powered cars

-“Pull away from the gas pumps,” Newsom said.
+“Pull away from the gas pumps,” Newsom said in announcing his executive order to state regulators to draw up guidelines.
 “Let us no longer be victims of geopolitical dictators that manipulate global supply chains and global markets.”

-California and the roughly dozen states that follow its lead on auto emissions standards make up a significant part of the U.S. auto market, giving the day’s move huge potential impact for the U.S. automobile industry as well as for long-term efforts against pollution and climate change, which is driven by fossil-fuel emissions.
-It also is likely to meet opposition from President Donald Trump, who wants to roll back tougher Obama-era auto emissions standards and is battling California to force it to comply.
+White House spokesman Judd Deere said Newsom's order will hurt the economy and is “yet another example of how extreme the left has become.
+They want the government to dictate every aspect of every Americans’ life.“

+California is the world's fifth-largest economy and Californians account for more than one out of every 10 new vehicles sold in the U.S. — market clout that means Newsom's order could have a huge impact on the country’s auto industry and the global effort to reduce pollution and combat climate change.

 California already has rules mandating a certain percentage of new car sales must be electric or zero-emission vehicles.
-This rule, if implemented, would make California the first U.S. state with a plan to phase them out completely.
+This rule would make California the first U.S. state with a plan to phase them out completely.

 At least 15 other countries have already made similar commitments, including Germany, France and Norway.